carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 https://pad.carpentries.org/, such as
 https://pad.carpentries.org/themed-discussion-15-09-2022.

-**How can I become a Community Coordinator?**
+**How can I become a Subcommunity Leader?**

-A Subcommunity Coordinator is a member of the community who serves as the leader of a subcommunity within The Carpentries.
-This role is being formalised through the Community Development Program.
+A Subcommunity Leader is a member of the community who serves as the leader of a subcommunity within The Carpentries.
+This role is being formalised through the Community Engagement Program.
 If you are interested in learning more, please email community@carpentries.org.